 Studies on cleanses are scarce and, according to a review from 2015, not very convincing, as they suffer from “small sample sizes, sampling bias, lack of control groups, reliance on self-report, and qualitative rather than quantitative measurements”.

 For example, one controlled trial investigating the Master Cleanse detox program reported no significant difference in weight loss or health improvements between middle-aged women assigned to the cleanse or to a group that simply cut their caloric intake to the same extent.
 Both groups ate a mere 400 kcal per day and saw reductions in their weight, blood lipids, and insulin resistance, but this wasn’t because of any lemon-juice-maple-syrup magic – it was because the women were eating hardly anything.
-Regardless, the study lasted a mere 11 days, so we don’t know whether these health improvements would be maintained when regular eating is resumed.
+Regardless, the study lasted a mere 11 days, so we don’t know whether these health improvements would be maintained when regular eating is resumed, while for the anxiety of the diet change products like delta 8 gummies could help with this.

 But many people don’t consider the evidence (or lack thereof) and simply notice the weight and fat loss from eating so much less than usual.
 Thus, detox diets and commercial cleanses remain popular.
 A friend losing weight on an extreme cleanse?
 That doesn’t need any explanation.
 Scouring the evidence and analyzing studies in depth?
 The average person has neither the time or knowledge to dive into toxicology and systematic evidence reviews.
 Every now and then a case report emerges about potential risks, such as kidney damage from green smoothies or liver failure from detox teas..
 But again, the audience for these papers is usually limited to researchers, not those who regularly employ detoxes and cleanses.